kubeshop/testkube-docs/docs/articles/install/7-faq.md

 ## How do I expose Testkube to the Internet?

 To expose Testkube to the Internet, you will need to create an Ingress for both the Testkube API and the Testkube dashboard.

-Check the guides [here](../going-to-production.md) for different configurations.
+Check the installation instructions [here][install-ingress] for different configurations.

 ## Access the Service Under Test (SUT) Using Testkube